compute-io/chunkify/README.md

 ##### _overlap_

 By default, the array is segmented into adjacent chunks (no overlap and no underlap).
+Default: `0`.

 To create overlapping chunks, set the overlap option such that `0 < overlap < n`,

 ``` javascript
 var opts = {